-EISA2007 includes a number of provisions for the petroleum industry, including a Renewable Fuel Standard (RFS) that increases total U.S. consumption of renewable fuels.
+AEO2022 includes provisions outlined in EISA2007 for the petroleum industry, including a Renewable Fuel Standard (RFS) that increases total U.S. consumption of renewable fuels.
 To account for the possibility that RFS targets might be unattainable at reasonable cost, LFMM includes a provision for purchasing waivers.
 EISA2007 specifies the price of a cellulosic waiver.
 The non-cellulosic LFMM RFS waivers function as maximum allowed Renewable Identification Number (RIN) prices.
 LFMM also assumes that EPA will reduce RFS targets as allowed by the EISA2007 statute.

-EPA Mobile Air Toxics (MSAT2)

-The MSAT2 requires all gasoline products (including reformulated and conventional gasoline) produced at a refinery during a calendar year to contain no more than 0.62% benzene by volume.
+AEO2022 includes the EPA Mobil Source Air Toxics (MSAT 2) rule, which requires all gasoline products (including reformulated and conventional gasoline) produced at a refinery during a calendar year to contain no more than 0.62% benzene by volume.
 This requirement does not include gasoline produced or sold in California, which is already covered by the current California Phase 3 Reformulated Gasoline Program.

-California's Low Carbon Fuel Standard

-This state law aims to reduce the carbon intensity of gasoline and diesel fuels in that state by 20% from 2010 through 2030.
+AEO2022 includes California's Low Carbon Fuel Standard, which aims to reduce the carbon intensity (CI) of gasoline and diesel fuels in that state by 20% from 2010 through 2030.